deatrich/linux-home-server/web-server.md

 ~~~~

-We can open a web client and look at the default web page with a web client --
+We can open a web client (firefox for example) and look at the default web page.
-firefox for example.
-We can also install a couple of useful *text-based*
+We can also install a couple of useful *text-based* web clients which are
-web clients which are useful for doing quick checks:
+useful for doing quick checks:

 ~~~~ {.shell}
 $ firefox http://pi.home/